-We recommend a dedicated internet connection for the computer you are using to download the stream.
+We recommend a dedicated internet connection for the computer you stream the conference.
 We also recommend that the connection be wired, not wireless.

 Note: If you have limited bandwidth, more users accessing the same network will lead to slower download times and may degrade the performance of the stream.